 |tbc||Interculturality, Text, Poetics||30 CATs|

-As part of the course, you're expected to read widely and to attend a range of performances across genres: theatre, spoken-word, performance poetry, and film that relate to Black British cultural production.
+As part of the module, you're expected to read widely and to attend a range of performances across genres: theatre, spoken-word, performance poetry, and film that relate to Black British cultural production.

 |tbc||Genre and Aesthetics||30 CATs|

 This module evaluates the degree to which Western, Euro-centric theoretical frameworks (to name two), fit or contort reception of Black British writing and performance.
 Through a survey of sources of critical languages: reviews, theatre criticism, and academic scholarship, you participate in the task of evolving an inter-referential methodology that can meet the demands of writing that slips between, and re-works literary genres and performance traditions, considering texts as printed and performed embodiments of words.

 Studies the historical, social, political and cultural developments in Caribbean women’s writing from 1830 to the present, with particular reference to issues of representation of self and society.
 Questions of representation of plantation experience, with reference to historical beginnings and consideration of the woman in slave narrative, the novel and the engendering of history linked to issues of text and testimony are explored, including the ‘plantation-plot dichotomy’ and women in the post-slavery period.